-Name Jacqueline S. Papkoff, Ph.D.
+Jason A. Okazaki 44 Mr. Okazaki joined as Chief Legal and Business Officer in March 2020.
+Prior to joining us, Mr. Okazaki served in a series of positions of increasing responsibility in Gilead's legal department from 2006 through March 2020 culminating in his role as Senior Vice President, Legal, and Assistant Secretary.
+While at Gilead, Mr. Okazaki Name Jacqueline S. Papkoff, Ph.D.
 Age (as of 04/13/2020) 64 Business Experience Dr. Papkoff joined as Senior Vice President, Chief Scientific Officer Microbiome in April 2018.
 Dr. Papkoff was Senior Vice President, Research at Evelo Biosciences, Inc. from May 2016 to October 2017.
 From January 2013 to May 2016, Dr. Papkoff was Vice President, Immunology Scientific Innovation at Johnson & Johnson California Innovation Center as a representative of the Janssen immunology therapeutic area.
 From 2008 to 2012, Dr. Papkoff was an independent biotherapeutic research and development consultant to biotechnology and pharmaceutical companies.
 In 2006 and 2007, Dr. Papkoff was Executive Vice President Therapeutics, Chief Scientific Officer at CFD Therapeutics, Inc. From 2002 until 2006, Dr. Papkoff was initially Vice President, Discovery and later Executive Vice President, Therapeutics at diaDexus, Inc. Dr. Papkoff received a B.A. in Biology with highest honors from the University of California, Santa Cruz and received a Ph.D. in Biology from the University of California, San Diego.
-Jason A. Okazaki 44 Mr. Okazaki joined as Chief Legal and Business Officer in March 2020.
-Prior to joining us, Mr. Okazaki served in a series of positions of increasing responsibility in Gilead's legal department from 2006 through March 2020, culminating in his role as Senior Vice President, Legal, and Assistant Secretary.
-While at Gilead, Mr. Okazaki advised on strategic transactions, corporate governance, SEC matters and operational contracts.
+Asia and Latin America legal organizations.
+Prior to joining Gilead, Mr. Okazaki was a senior associate at Skadden, Arps, Slate, Meagher & Flom LLP, where he represented companies in connection with mergers, Jason A. Okazaki 44 advised on strategic transactions, corporate governance, SEC matters and operational contracts.
 He also led the Asia and Latin America legal organizations.
 Prior to joining Gilead, Mr. Okazaki was a senior associate at Skadden, Arps, Slate, Meagher & Flom LLP, where he represented companies in connection with mergers, acquisitions and corporate finance matters.
 Mr. Okazaki received a B.A. in Economics from Stanford University and a J.D. from U.C.
 Hastings College of the Law.